Man sitting on a lounge cuddling a white dog banner image

 • confine your pet in suitable accommodation for the first three weeks to help it settle into its new home?

-• keep your pet away from other animals until after their initial vaccinations?
+• keep your pet away from other animals until after their first vaccinations?

 Costs can include: